DevOps engineers merge coding, testing, integration, and project management expertise to optimize the software development life cycle.

-The future for DevOps engineers is as bright as the overall prospects for the field of information technology.
-As long as there are developers creating new projects for companies, there will be a need for those experts who can take a 360-degree view of what’s involved in building, testing, and releasing quality builds to better serve customers.
+The future for DevOps engineers is as bright as the overall prospects for the IT field.
+As long as developers create new projects for companies, experts must take a 360-degree view of what’s involved in building, testing, and releasing quality builds to serve customers better.

 That view is backed up by a 2019 DevOps Skills Report from the DevOps Institute.
-The survey showed high workforce demand for skilled development operations engineers to manage their code releases, greater than any other kind of software engineer.
+The survey showed a high workforce demand for skilled development operations engineers to manage their code releases, which is more significant than any other software engineer.

-According to the U.S. Bureau of Labor Statistics, the job market for software developers (the closest position to devops engineer in the BLS projections) is expected to grow by 21 percent from 2018 through 2028, more than 4x as fast as the 5% growth rate for all occupations.
+According to the U.S. Bureau of Labor Statistics, the job market for software developers (the closest position to DevOps engineer in the BLS projections) will grow by 26 percent from 2022 through 2032, much faster than the 3% growth rate for all occupations.
 The DevOps segment should grow even faster.

-Lasting success and upward mobility in devops means constantly expanding your skill set.
-There’s always a new technology on the horizon promising to change how we build, release and manage software.
-It’s up to DevOps engineers to assess their viability and make sure they’re safely incorporated into the current CI/CD model favored by their employer.
+Lasting success and upward mobility in DevOps means constantly growing your skill set.
+There’s always a new technology promising to change how we build, release, and manage software.
+It’s on DevOps engineers to assess their viability and ensure they’re current in the CI/CD model favored by their employer.

 DevOps Engineering Jobs

-Your DevOps skills and experience may qualify you for a range of lucrative positions.
+Your DevOps engineer training and experience may qualify you for various lucrative positions.
 Use the links below to browse and apply to: